Dinma-Faith/data-showcase/README.md

 # Data Showcase

-This project showcases specific personal and real time data
+This project showcases specific personal and real time data.
+It showcases current day of the week and currnet time of the day in milliseconds.